Mirator/Codex-cute-game/README.md

-# Aurora Glade Adventure
+# Mischief Cat

-Aurora Glade Adventure is a cozy third-person exploration prototype inspired by the design documents in this repository.
-Guide Mira and her luminous companion Lumi as they cleanse corrupted shrines, restore the Prism Tree, and soak in the aurora-soaked forest—right in the browser thanks to Three.js and Vite.
+Mischief Cat is a browser-based vertical slice inspired by the design brief in `docs/mischief-cat-plan.md`.
+Guide a nimble alley cat through Old Town Alleyways, string together mischief combos, and manage the escalating heat meter while NPCs react to your antics.
+The prototype runs in the browser using Three.js, a lightweight ECS architecture, and data-driven configuration.

 ## Play It